 Having the ability to connect with a digital voice assistant can be quite useful.
 You can make adjustments to your music, dial phone numbers, control volume, or set reminders to yourself all without the need to pull out your phone.
 They can also do calculations and conversions, share the weather forecast, and answer almost any question you have.

 Bone conduction headphones

-Heart rate monitoring
+Heart rate monitoring in your headphones

 Microphones and controls